 Take the time to create content that is likely to engage your audience -- especially because the current algorithm doesn’t sort posts chronologically.
 The more your audience interacts with your posts through likes and comments, the higher your climb in your followers feeds and potential followers discover page.

 Pro Tip: A great way to improve engagement on your own posts is to ask questions to your followers in your picture description.

 Following the launch of Instagram Stories -- the 15-second-long photo and video clips -- brands got another fantastic way to boost their growth.
 Stories are not only interesting to watch – they include amazing growth hacking tools.
 For example, try linking one story to a web page, creating a poll or conducting a real-time Q&A session to get feedback and encourage interaction.

 Finally, a wonderful way for brands to thrive on this social networking platform is through influencer marketing.
-Brands make deals with influencers who post about their products.
+Brands find influencers and make deals with micro-influencers who post about their products.
 Influencers are, while not exactly celebrities, people with a large following in a niche area.
 But just as if a celebrity were endorsing the product, these people can strongly influence their audiences – hence the name.

 Starting or growing a business up in today’s world is not an easy task.
 There are many obstacles startups must conquer, and the competition is fierce in most niches and industries.

 The saturated market is only one of the problems to overcome, while the financial burden of traditional marketing is another.
 However, ingenuity and innovation continue to shine, pushing the boundaries of our society.

 Growth hacking, as one of the cheapest yet most effective approaches to reaching new audiences, is a fantastic example of brilliant, smart solutions to complex problems.
 By using metrics available and creative ideas, many companies -- even yours! -- can manage to grow and thrive with minimal budgets.